This feature is currently in beta.

 Will return any string with the word “content” in it.

 Will return only the string that is exactly the single word, “content”.

 - You can limit results to one specific File or URL by clicking the exact match checkbox.

 - Search is not case sensitive, even exact search.

-- All filters are combine using logical “And”; you may get zero results even if an individual filter would have some results.
+- All filters are combined using logical “AND”; you may get zero results when combining filters, even if an individual filter would have some results.

 - Most filters from the previous, Content > Translations section, are now available in the new Strings View.
-(Some filters are still a work in progress.)
+(Some filters are still in progress.)